nuvla/documentation/docs/nuvlaedge/nuvlaedge-software/configuration.md

 - **NUVLABOX_LOG_LEVEL**: *(since v2.2.0)* allows selecting the log verbosity level of the Agent service in the NuvlaEdge.
 The value can be an integer or a string contained in the following [table](https://docs.python.org/3/library/logging.html#levels).
 If not specified, the Agent service would set INFO as default value.
 - **HOME**: defaults to your system user's HOME path.
 It is used for SSH key management.
 You should not edit this variable;
 - **VPN_INTERFACE_NAME**: the NuvlaEdge will have its own VPN client.
 By default, it will create a new network interface called **_vpn_**.
 If this conflicts with your existing network configuration, then please run `export VPN_INTERFACE_NAME=<your_new_vpn_interface_name>` before launching the NuvlaEdge;
-- **EXCLUDED_MONITORS**: starting on NuvlaEdge version 2.4.0 it is possible to suppress some telemetry monitors from running ([TODO: can't find this:] Refer to Engine/Architecture).
+- **EXCLUDED_MONITORS**: starting on NuvlaEdge version 2.4.0 it is possible to suppress some telemetry monitors from running ([TODO: can't find this:] Refer to the list bellow).
 Monitors must be specified as a comma separated list, e.g: `export EXCLUDED_MONITORS=geolocation,power`. **NOTE:** be aware that removing monitors will limit Nuvla functionality to display data and configure notifications.
+    - "container_stats"
+    - "geolocation"
+    - "power"
+    - "resources"
+    - "temperature"
+    - "vulnerabilities"

 ### System Manager
 - **NUVLABOX_DATA_GATEWAY_IMAGE**: name of the container image to be used for the MQTT Broker behind the NuvlaEdge Data Gateway.
 You should only change this variable if you are sure the resulting Data Gateway functionality is not affected.
 To define a new MQTT broker image, simply run `export NUVLABOX_DATA_GATEWAY_IMAGE=<container_image>` before the installation;
 - **SKIP_MINIMUM_REQUIREMENTS**: when set to "True", it forces the installation of the NuvlaEdge without checking the system and software requirements. **Note**: this is not recommended, as the NuvlaEdge might not behave as expected if the system requirements do not fulfil the minimum expectations;

 ### Compute-Api
-- **HOSTNAME**: used to generate the compute API credentials used by Nuvla to manage applications on the NuvlaEdge.
+- **HOSTNAME**: used to generate the Compute-API credentials used by Nuvla to manage applications on the NuvlaEdge.
 You should not edit this variable;

 ### VPN-Client
 - **NUVLABOX_UUID**: the unique Nuvla ID given to your NuvlaEdge.
 Nuvla will provide this UUID.
 Also, if you've downloaded the compose files from Nuvla, this environment variable will already be set for you, otherwise, **you must set it** via `export NUVLABOX_UUID=<your_nuvlabox_uuid>`.
 Please note that the value of the variable can be given both in the form of `nuvlabox/<uuid>` or simply `<uuid>`;